 ‘Joe!
 Did you hear what I said?’

-It was hopeless she just wouldn’t let him be, all day he thought and not once had she allowed him to search the comfort of her.
-He was being thrown to the wolves’ and he didn’t need to be twenty-one to understand that.
-His eyes lifted slowly burdened by reality and her constant infliction.
+It was hopeless; she just wouldn’t let him be, all day he thought and not once had she allowed him to search the comfort of her.
+She was throwing him to the wolves, and he didn’t need to be twenty-one to understand that.
+His eyes lifted slowly, burdened by reality and her constant infliction.
 ‘Yes!’
-He exclaimed lifting his head, ‘You’re worried about my family,’ he smiled briefly in defeat.
+He exclaimed, lifting his head, ‘You’re worried about my family,’ he smiled briefly in defeat.

 ‘Oh . . .
 Joe,’ her eyes flickered.
 ‘But – what if Steve was to find out?’

 What was it that had changed from one day to the next?
 He thought as he stared straight into her eyes.
 He shrugged, ‘Doesn’t matter, and besides, he finished with you – remember.’

 Her eyes slightly fell from him, ‘But are you sure – this is what you want, Joe?’

 The boy leaned slightly in towards her, ‘Abduction, for goodness sakes,’ he tittered, pushing down hard against the tree stump until he was back on his feet.
 He looked down at her with a vague smile; it was no use for her to expect him to make it any easier; he just couldn’t; it would be like cutting his own throat.

 Emily looked up as he turned and pushed his hands deep into the pockets of his trench coat.
 She smiled lightly as he stubbornly kicked out at the long blades of grass in front of him until he reached the edge of the brook.
 It was just the boys wanting Emily was sure of it, which made him so stubborn, so blind.
 She loved him with all of her heart, but there could never be a future for them, especially not now.
 Her smile faded with a nagging necessity to at least try and make him understand.

 ‘What a complete mess I’ve made of things,’ she called over to him.